Sumitvatsa29/Roostoo_trading_bot_ML/README.md

 Roostoo Trading Bot combines technical analysis with machine learning to identify and execute potential trading opportunities in the cryptocurrency market.
 The system implements a hybrid approach using mean reversion principles alongside deep learning predictions to make informed trading decisions.

-> **⚠️ DISCLAIMER:** This bot was trained on 2021 Bitcoin price data and is configured to use a mock API (Roostoo) for demonstration purposes only It Will be not use in IEE HACKATHONS.
+> **⚠️ DISCLAIMER:** This bot was trained on 2021 Bitcoin price data and is configured to use a mock API (Roostoo) for demonstration purposes only.
+It also not use in IEEE HACKATHONS.

 ## ✨ Key Features